Sparkle753/API-true-recommend/README.md

   To input data, set the user_id and movieId for the watched movies.
 Feed this data to the model, and you will receive predicted rating scores

 ## How to improve in the future
-  -Use global libraries or custom libraries to avoid bugs or unsupported libraries.
+  - Use global libraries or custom libraries to avoid bugs or unsupported libraries.
-  -Update the API to train data for existing users watching new movies or for new users.
+  - Update the API to train data for existing users watching new movies or for new users.
-  -Set up an automatic training pipeline.
+  - Set up an automatic training pipeline.
-  -Integrate with other recommendation algorithms to provide a hybrid recommendation system.
+  - Integrate with other recommendation algorithms to provide a hybrid recommendation system.